- 1 Should I host my own VPN?

 Download the login info

-The easiest way to download the OVPN file to your computer is to use Firefox Send, a free service by Mozilla for sending encrypted files over the web.
+The easiest and safest way to download the OVPN file to your computer is to use Firefox Send, a free service by Mozilla for sending encrypted files over the web.
 First, install the ffsend application on your server with this command:

 snap install ffsend